Pittsburgh-NEH-Institute/Institute-Materials-2020/presentations/day09_session03_rowell_project-planning.md

 Later in the process of developing your edition, you will be 'sketching in software.'

 Shaw, Ryan. "[Sketching Assignment](https://aeshin.org/teaching/inls-890-186/2012/fa/assignments/#sketching)."
 University of North Carolina–Chapel Hill, School of Information and Library Science, INLS 890-186, Fall 2012.

+### Sketching your digital edition

+#### Round 1

+1. Sketch 2–3 possible versions of the home page of your digital edition.
+What are the design elements and organization?
+2. Compare sketches.
+What design choices are similar?
+What choices are different?
+Which might better reach your primary intended audiences?

+#### Round 2

+1. Choose another page type of your digital edition (for example, a search results page, a page listing a particular type of named entity, or a particular type of visualization).
+Sketch 2–3 possible versions of this page type.
+2. Once again, compare sketches.
+What design choices are similar?
+What choices are different?
+Which might better reach your primary intended audiences?